Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 The above illustration is only an educated guess of the most likely market situation...

 Don't let YouTube "Pro Talk" or social media promoters distract you.
-M43 (crop) cameras are perfect for filming.
-Olympus M43 cameras are great for video projects and those returning to filming with M43 mirrorless cameras.
+M43 (crop) cameras are perfect for private filming projects.
+Olympus M43 cameras are great for video and those returning to filming with M43 "video" cameras.
 I will discuss various Olympus cameras and lenses in this series...

-What's interesting about the video below is how sailors select the best tools for the job.
+What's interesting about the video below is how sailors use the best tools for the job.
 They will use drones, GoPros, mobile phones, and hybrids like the Olympus EM5 III.
-Each of them offers unique functionality and applications that enable videographers.
+Each of these offers unique functionality, features, and applications that enable videographers.
 An interesting approach, right..?

 An example of creating lasting memories with different cameras.
 See the EM5 III in the video...